Our families. Our children. Our city. It's time for change.

 CHILD WELFARE ORGANIZING PROJECT

 We are grateful to our past and present supporters and generous individual donors.
-Past and present foundation support has included the Child Welfare Fund, Daphne Foundation, New York Foundation, New York Women's Foundation, JP Morgan Ira W. DeCamp Foundation, Maidenstone Cross-Mentoring Initiative, Dr. Chakko Kuruvila Memorial Fund via Tides Foundation, Casey Family Programs, North Star Fund, New York Women’s Foundation and Pinkerton Foundation.
+Past and present foundation support has included the Child Welfare Fund, Daphne Foundation, New York Foundation, New York Women's Foundation, JP Morgan Ira W. DeCamp Foundation, Edgebrook Foundation, Maidenstone Cross-Mentoring Initiative, Dr. Chakko Kuruvila Memorial Fund via Tides Foundation, Casey Family Programs, Northstar Fund, and the Pinkerton Foundation.